What They Do: Dentists diagnose and treat problems with patients’ teeth, gums, and related parts of the mouth.

 Dentists’ work schedules vary.
 Some work evenings and weekends to meet their patients’ needs.
 Many dentists work less than 40 hours a week, although some work considerably more.

-Overall employment of dentists is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Overall employment of dentists is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations.

-Demand for dental services will increase as the population ages.
-Many members of the aging baby-boom generation will need dental work.
-Because those in each generation are more likely to keep their teeth than those in past generations, more dental care will be needed in the years to come.
-In addition, there will be increased demand for complicated dental work, including dental implants and bridges.
+Demand for dentists is expected to increase as larger numbers of older people require dental services.
+Because each generation is more likely to keep their teeth than the previous generation, more dental care will be needed in the years to come.
+Furthermore, there will be increased demand for complicated dental work, including dental implants and bridges.
 The risk of oral cancer increases significantly with age, and complications can require both cosmetic and functional dental reconstruction.

-Demand for dentists' services will increase as studies continue to link oral health to overall health.
-They will need to provide care and instruction aimed at promoting good oral hygiene, rather than just providing treatments such as fillings.
+Demand for dentists’ services will increase as studies continue to link oral health to overall health.
+In addition to providing treatments, these workers will be needed to provide care and instruction aimed at promoting good oral hygiene.